 A set of exam problems is available at:

 30-059 Krakow, Poland

 - BSc in Electronics and Telecommunications

 - MA in Management: International Management

 - MSc in Automatic Control and Robotics: Cyber-Physical Systems

 - MSc in Chemical Technology: Energy Transition

-- MSc in Computer Science: Systems Modelling and Data Analysis
+- MSc in Computer Science and Intelligent Systems: Artificial Intelligence and Data Analysis

 - MSc in Electrical Engineering: Smart Grids Technology Platform

 - MSc in Electronics and Telecommunications: Network and Services